SIMIDAT/PARDINUS-EmptyImagesFiltering/README.md

 The file _config.py_ contains variables that needs to be set to make the scripts work properly.
 When indicating the route to a specific folder, you have to create the folder itself, with the name you set.
 For example, if you set IMAGE_FOLDER = "./MY_IMAGES/", you would have to create a folder in the root named "./MY_IMAGES/", where the images should be stored.

-- IMAGE_FOLDER: set where the images are stored.
-This folder will also contain clustered and equalized images.
+- IMAGE_FOLDER: set where the clustered and equalized images for the RAEs will be stored.
 Default: "./Data/"

 - TEST_IMAGES: set where the original images, your own images, are stored.
-Default: "./Data/"
+Default: "./Data/BBDDTest"

 - TRAINED_MODELS_ROUTE: set where the trained models are stored.
 There should be one k-means clustering model, one random forest model and one RAE model for each cluster of images.
 Default: "./TrainedModels/"

 - ERROR_FILES_ROUTE: set where the trained models are stored.
 Default: "./ErrorFiles/"

 Depending on the training settings or your images features, you may also want to change other parameters in _config.py_ as the number of clusters to create.